matsengrp/gcreplay/README.md

 This repository contains the code and data for the analysis of B cell receptor (BCR) sequences from germinal center (GC) B cells in mice.

-For a more gentle walkthrough of the analysis here, see the analysis [website](https://matsengrp.github.io/gcreplay/).
+For more details, please see the analysis [website](https://matsengrp.github.io/gcreplay/).

 ## Reproduce analysis